slowproj/slowdash/app/server/slowapi/docs/README.md

 gunicorn testapp:wsgi_app
 ```

+Note:
-Note that with WSGI, every HTTP request is handled sequentially, even with async handlers.
+- Every HTTP request is handled sequentially, even with async handlers.
+- A dedicated async event loop is created for each request.
+  Code that assumes the same event loop among requests (typical in DB connection pool) cannot be used.

 ## TODOs